bbc/simorgh/src/app/components/Text/README.md

 ## Accessibility notes

-This component has no features specifically targeted at accessibility however it does ensure that the correct HTML tags are used, such as `<i>`, `<b>` and `<p>` which should ensure that users using screen readers are aware of the desired inference.
+This component has no features specifically targeted at accessibility however it does ensure that the correct HTML tags are used, such as `<i>`, `<b>` and `<p>` which should ensure that the full desired editorial impact is put across.